g00dnatur3/opencv-raspicam-bindings/README.md

 		}
 	});

-`crop` : crop a face image out, must face in the image and the face.
+`crop` : crop a face image out, must pass in the image, face, and a callback for the cropped image.

 	opencv.crop(image, face, function(err, cropped) {
 		if (!err) {